blynkkk/blynkkk.github.io/Widgets.md

 }
 ```

-IMPORTANT: when performing virtualWrite with Bridge, Device B will need to process the incoming command.
+IMPORTANT: when performing ```virtualWrite()``` with Bridge Widget, Device B will need to process the incoming data from Device A.
-For example: you are sending value from Device A to Device B using ```bridge.virtualWrite(V5)```
+For example, if you are sending value from Device A to Device B using ```bridge.virtualWrite(V5)``` you would need to use this handler on Device B:

 ```
 BLYNK_WRITE(V5){